-Performance outcomes Acceptable outcomes Complies Comments For development on land greater than 2,500m2 or that result in more than 5 lots or more than 5 dwellings or accommodation units, a Stormwater Quality Management Plan and Report prepared and certified by a suitably qualified design engineer (RPEQ) is prepared that demonstrates that the development: (a) meets or exceeds the standards of design and construction set out in the Urban Stormwater Quality Planning Guideline and the Queensland Water Quality Guideline; (b) is consistent with any local area stormwater water management planning; (c) accounts for development type, construction phase, local climatic conditions and design objectives; and (d) provides for stormwater quality treatment measures reflecting land use constraints, such as soil type, landscape features (including landform), nutrient hazardous areas, acid sulfate soil and rainfall erosivity.
-Will be conditioned to comply.
+Performance outcomes Acceptable outcomes Complies Comments AO10.2 For development on land greater than 2,500m2 or that result in more than 5 lots or more than 5 dwellings or accommodation units, a Stormwater Quality Management Plan and Report prepared and certified by a suitably qualified design engineer (RPEQ) is prepared that demonstrates that the development: (a) meets or exceeds the standards of design and construction set out in the Urban Stormwater Quality Planning Guideline and the Queensland Water Quality Guideline; (b) is consistent with any local area stormwater water management planning; (c) accounts for development type, construction phase, local climatic conditions and design objectives; and (d) provides for stormwater quality treatment measures reflecting land use constraints, such as soil type, landscape features (including landform), nutrient hazardous areas, acid sulfate soil and rainfall erosivity. n/a Not applicable.

-Performance outcomes Acceptable outcomes Complies Comments PO11 Storage areas fo stormwater detention and retention: (a) protect or enhance the environmental values of receiving waters; (b) achieve specified water quality objectives; (c) where possible, provide for recreational use; (d) maximise community benefit; and (e) minimise risk to public safety. provided. > Will be conditioned to comply.
-Excavation or filling PO12 Traffic generated by filling or excavation does not impact on the amenity of the surrounding area. transportation of fill to or from • Will comply, only a small section of Kenneally Road will be used.
-AO12.2 Transportation of fill to or from the site does not occur: (a) within peak traffic times; and (b) before 7am or after 6pm Monday to Friday; (c) before 7am or after 1pm Saturdays; and (d) on Sundays or Public Holidays. • Can be conditioned to comply.
+Performance outcomes Acceptable outcomes Complies Comments PO11 Storage areas for stormwater detention and retention: (a) protect or enhance the environmental values of receiving waters; (b) achieve specified water quality objectives; (c) where possible, provide for recreational use; (d) maximise community benefit; and (e) minimise risk to public safety.
+AO11 No acceptable outcome is provided. ~ Can be condtiiond to comply.
+Excavation or filling PO12 Traffic generated by filling or excavation does not impact on the amenity of the surrounding area.
+AO12.1 Haul routes used for transportation of fill to or from the site only use major roads and avoid residential areas. n/a Not applicable.
+AO12.2 Transportation of fill to or from the site does not occur: (a) within peak traffic times; and (b) before 7am or after 6pm Monday to Friday; (c) before 7am or after 1pm Saturdays; and (d) on Sundays or Public Holidays. n/a Not applicable.

 Performance outcomes Acceptable outcomes Complies Comments PO13 Air pollutants, dust and sediment particles from excavation or filling, do not cause significant environmental harm or nuisance impacts.
-AO13.1 Dust emissions do not extend beyond the boundary of the site. • Can be conditioned to comply.
-AO13.2 No other air pollutants, including odours, are detectable at the boundary of the site. • Can be conditioned to comply.
-AO13.3 A management plan for control of dust and air pollutants is prepared and implemented. • Can be conditioned to comply where relevant.
+AO13.1 Dust emissions do not extend beyond the boundary of the site. ~ Can be condtiiond to comply.
+AO13.2 No other air pollutants, including odours, are detectable at the boundary of the site. ~ Can be condtiiond to comply.
+AO13.3 A management plan for control of dust and air pollutants is prepared and implemented. ~ Can be condtiiond to comply.
 PO14 Access to the premises (including driveways and paths) does not have an adverse impact on: (a) safety; (b) drainage; (c) visual amenity; and (d) privacy of adjoining premises.
-ACCESS to the premises (including all works associated with the access): (a) must follow as close as possible to the existing contours; (b) be contained within the premises and not the road reserve, and (c) are designed and constructed in accordance with the Design Guidelines and Specifications set out in the Planning Scheme Policy 4 - FNQROC Regional Development manual.
-Complies.
+AO14 Access to the premises (including all works associated with the access): (a) must follow as close as possible to the existing contours; (b) be contained within the premises and not the road reserve, and (c) are designed and constructed in accordance with the Design Guidelines and Specifications set out in the Planning Scheme Policy 4 - FNQROC Regional Development manual.
+Complies - the sites existing reinforced concrete driveway will be used to access the units during and after construction.
 Weed and pest management PO15 Development prevents the spread of weeds, seeds or other pests into clean areas or away from infested areas.
-AO15 No acceptable outcome is provided. • Can be conditioned to comply where relevant.
+AO15 No acceptable outcome is provided. ~ Can be condtiiond to comply.
 Contaminated land